All Collections

 Information on your pension contributions, your tax relief and how to calculate your self-assessment tax return for the self-employed

-You will need to declare how much you've contributed into all of your pension(s) over the year.
+You'll need to declare how much you've contributed to all of your pension(s) over the year.
 This amount should not include contributions made by your limited company or employer, just personal contributions made by yourself.

 You can see the amount you've paid in your transaction history on your Penfold dashboard.
-Please remember that if you have contributed into any other pension - separate to Penfold - you will also have to take add these contributions on.
+Please remember that if you have contributed to any other pension - separate from Penfold - you will also have to add these contributions on.

 • Taking your total amount paid into your pension and multiplying it by 1.25